About Beltrami County

 - Many documents from recent decades are digitized and available for online viewing.

 Under Minnesota Statutes Section 386.01, the County Recorder is required to record and preserve all instruments affecting real estate when properly executed and acknowledged.
 Most land records are public information accessible to anyone.
-The Beltrami County Assessor's Office, also located at 701 Minnesota Avenue NW, maintains property valuation records, assessment data, and tax information.
+Beltrami County Assessor's Office, also located at 701 Minnesota Avenue NW, maintains property valuation records, assessment data, and tax information.

-The Assessor can be reached at (218) 333-4108.
-Property tax records, including current and delinquent taxes, are managed by the County Auditor-Treasurer's office at (218) 333-4105.
-These records include ownership information, assessed values, tax amounts, and payment history.
+The Assessor can be contacted through the office’s website.
+Property tax records, including current and delinquent taxes, are managed by the County Auditor-Treasurer's office for These records include ownership information, assessed values, tax amounts, and payment history.
 The Recorder's Office accepts credit cards and checks.
-Historical property records dating back to the county's founding are maintained and accessible, though older records may require manual retrieval.
+Historical property records dating back to Beltrami County's founding are maintained and accessible, though older records may require manual retrieval.

 The office also handles Torrens registered property, though most properties in Minnesota operate under the abstract system.

 Vital Records